 The recipe I use most comes from Cook’s Illustrated with some small changes.
 It’s come out perfect every single time.

-How to Cook Perfect Prime Rib with Jus
+How to Cook Perfect Prime Rib Recipe with Jus

 Start with oxtails smeared with tomato paste – this will produce some crazy flavor for the Red Wine Jus (which honestly, is 42% of why I love Prime Rib).
 Throw some veggies into the pan and roast for 20 minutes to give it a head start.